 4. Rothbury and Cragside

 Cragside is a very impressive National Trust place, fantastic grounds and a great Victorian house way ahead of its time; our favourite National Trust place.
 It was home to Lord Armstrong, the pioneer engineer who lit his house with hydro-electricity, the first in the world.
 The house itself is full of early inventions and the gardens have sections showing his hydro-electricity infrastructure.
 In addition to the house and grounds there are places to have picnics or buy food, drink and gifts.
-You can easily spend a day at Cragside.
+You could easily spend a day or two at Cragside.

 5. Hadrian’s Wall Country, its Forts and Museums